Big Brother (franchise): Big Brother: The Game

 A trial season took place in the Republic of Ireland during the summer of 2020.
 The player Aoife Cheung won a €5000 prize after surviving four evictions.
-The game was officially launched on 15 October 2020 worldwide for both iOS, Android devices and PC platform.
+The game was officially launched on 15 October 2020 worldwide for both iOS, Android devices and PC platforms.

-The first season concluded on 29 July 2021, and was won by the player, Amy Elizabeth, a 31-year-old special education teacher from Delaware who won a grand prize of $33,270.
+The first season concluded on 29 July 2021 and was won by Amy Elizabeth, a 31-year-old special education teacher from Delaware who won a grand prize of $33,270.